KrishatCoding/SQL_PROJECT/README.md

 4. Which departments have the most interns?

-5.What is the average CTC per department?
+5. What is the average CTC per department?

 6. What ongoing projects exist per department, and what are their budgets?